The Truth About Ketogenic Dieting: What to Know Before You Start

 - Diabetes (in the long term)

-- Pregnancy diabetes or birth defects in the infants of people who eat low-carb diets before and during pregnancy
+- Gestational diabetes or birth defects if a low-carb lifestyle is followed before and during pregnancy

 - Alzheimer’s disease

 In some studies, few people stayed with the diet long term.
-And many people found it hard to keep the weight off after stopping keto.1-5,7
+Many people also found it hard to keep the weight off after stopping the diet.1-5,7

 However, other studies promote the keto diet for short-term help with certain health issues.
 They found the diet can have positive effects including:3,6,8